openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 ### Quality Checking
 #### PEP8
-To test that the code adheres to the [PEP8][] specification, please
+To test that the code adheres to the Python [PEP8][] specification, please type:
-type:

 ~~~
 tox -e pep8
 ~~~

 #### Unit Tests
-You can run the unit tests after making your changes.
-To run the unit test suite in `tox` type the following as a non-root user:
+Once you have made your changes, you can test the quality of the code by executing the automated unit tests as follows:

 ~~~
 tox -e ENV